PrefectHQ/prefect-openmetadata/README.md

 Using [Prefect](https://prefect.io/) and [OpenMetadata](https://open-metadata.org/) together will help you build and maintain a **data platform you can trust**.

-Prefect allows you to orchestrate your data workflows and provides visibility into the health of your **workflow execution** and **workflow lineage**.
-With OpenMetadata integration, you can enrich your orchestration system with metadata about data lineage, data catalog, data quality and governance, giving you a single pane of glass about the health of your system.
+Prefect allows you to coordinate your dataflow and provides visibility into the health of your **workflow execution** and **workflow lineage**.
+With OpenMetadata integration, you can enrich your orchestration system with metadata about data lineage, data catalog, data quality and governance, giving you more information about the health of your system.

 ## Getting Started